 Most of the electrical losses in a generator are transferred in the form of heat.
 Keeping the core and windings of the generator at the dictated design temperature is critical.
 Failure to adequately remove this heat can result in derating the generating unit, reduced lifetime, damage to components or failure.

 The heat generated by the electrical losses is removed by Unifin International’s removable cover plate (RCP) type coolers which allow easy mechanical cleaning of the tubes.
 These units are custom designed for the installation to match available space and thermal conditions.
 They can be thermally size (or re-rated) for changes in the cooling system or to provide increased cooling capacity for life extension or increased generation capacity.

 Large Generators such as those at coal, gas and oil-fired plants or at Nuclear power plants often operate in a hydrogen blanket because hydrogen provides better cooling than air and also results in less windage losses due to friction.

-Cooling the hydrogen in this type of generator demands special skills in; thermal and mechanical design, manufacturing tolerances, cleanliness and sealing.
-Since these coolers are installed right in the generator, Hydrogen coolers are critical equipment for the safe operation of the generating unit.
-Unifin International and is operating units have been manufacturing generator coolers for generator manufacturers and end users since the 1920’s .
+Cooling the hydrogen in this type of generator demands special skills in; thermal design, mechanical design, manufacturing tolerances, cleanliness and sealing.
+Since these coolers are installed directly inside the generator, Hydrogen coolers are critical equipment for the safe operation of the generating unit.
+Unifin International and its operating units have been manufacturing generator coolers for generator manufacturers and end users since the 1920’s .